Two Orangeburg County residents die of coronavirus

-Two more Orangeburg County residents have died of coronavirus, according to figures released Thursday by the S.C.
+Two more Orangeburg County residents have died of the coronavirus, according to figures released Wednesday by the S.C.
 Department of Health and Environmental Control.

-Both were in the 65 and older age category.
-One resident died Aug.
-10, the other Sept.
-15.
+One resident was a middle-aged person who died last Friday.
+The other resident was an elderly person who died Monday.

-In addition, eight more Orangeburg County residents have tested positive for the coronavirus, along with nine Bamberg County residents and one Calhoun County resident.
+In addition, four more Orangeburg County residents have tested positive for coronavirus, along with five Bamberg County residents and two Calhoun County residents.

 The totals by county are:

-• Calhoun County: 1 new case, 439 total cases and a total of 16 deaths and 1 probable death.
+• Calhoun County: 2 new cases, 444 total cases and a total of 16 deaths and 1 probable death.

 Concerned about COVID-19?